-Last week, Hubby and I took Aspie daughter to the local joke shop to visit the Halloween display there.
+Last week, Hubby and I took Aspie Daughter to the local joke shop to visit the Halloween display there.
 It is gruesome, bloody and foul and my daughter loves it.
-She bought a few wonderful items such as a skeletal, headless creature to hang from her ceiling and some kind of mist-making equipment.
+She bought a few wonderful items such as a skeletal, headless creature to hang from her ceiling and mist-making equipment.
+Don’t ask,

 She loves Halloween and really misses being in America at this time of year.
-Growing up there she, like her brothers, had a very different Halloween experience compared to mine.
+Growing up in California, she, like her brothers, had a very different Halloween experience than that of my childhood.

-I later learned that it was the call of a vixen fox (and I love red foxes) but that’s not the point.
-Listen here and you will feel my pain:
+I later learned that it was the call of a vixen fox.
+I love foxes but that’s not the point.
+Listen to this and you will understand why I was so spooked:

 There are only three things that I remember which were remotely ‘Halloweenish’ from my younger days:

-ghostfox and I was back inside quicker than you could say ‘pumpkin';
+ghostfox and I was back inside quicker than you could say ‘boo’.

 - I was obsessed with an audio (cassette tape) book I owned called ‘Gobbolino The Witch’s Cat‘ which told the story put to music.
 I used to recite it word perfectly and dance around to it for hours.
-I know, I was a very strange child…
+I admit, was a very strange child…

 My first real experience of Halloween was as a 19-year-old when I first visited Los Angeles in 1979 and watched the classic Michael Myers ‘Halloween‘ film for the first time.
-Now I loved all the Hammer House of Horror films with Vincent Price, having grown up with these classics but I had never seen anything like this, although never mind the slasher bits.
+Now I loved all the Hammer House of Horror films with Vincent Price, having grown up with these classics, but I had never seen anything like this, and never mind the slasher bits.

-What really fascinated me was watching Jamie Lee Curtis carving the pumpkin with the young children she was babysitting and then, as the night drew in, watching all the kids coming of their homes, dressed up in their Halloween costumes and running from door to door ‘Trick or Treating‘.
-My American friends just couldn’t get over the fact that I had never heard of ‘Trick or Treating’ and that I had no idea what it was.
+No. It was Jamie Lee Curtis carving the pumpkin with the young children she was babysitting that really caught my attention.
+Glued to the screen, I watched fascinated as dark descended and kids streamed out of their homes, all dressed up in their Halloween costumes running through their neighborhood from door to door ‘Trick or Treating‘.

 “What, you’ve never heard of Trick or Treating?
 Don’t they do it in England?”